-Forest Management Degree
+Forestry Degree: Forest Management Option

-OSU Catalog Description: Forest Management Degree
+OSU Catalog Description: B.S.
+Forestry, Forest Management Option

 Forest Managers must understand natural resource systems and how to organize the management of forest resources for multiple uses and multiple values.
 Successful Forest Managers must be able communicate with the full spectrum of forest users and those who value forest resources.
 They must be able to propose management solutions that are compatible with the biological and ecological processes of the forest yet are sensitive to the cultural, social and economic forces that shape forest policies.

 As a graduate of the Forest Management Program, you will have:

 - an understanding of forest ecosystem structure, function and dynamics and be able to identify major forest ecosystems of the PNW and describe their changes over time, with and without human influence/management.

 - skills in geospatial analysis and an ability to carry out basic surveying, mapping and geographic location activities (including GIS).